Cornwall, Ontario, Canada.

 Because my flutes are hand-made, every one has its own character.
 Each one is slightly different.
 However the only flutes that leave my shop are ones that I would be happy to play myself.

 Besides experimenting with other woods, I'd like to try making some flutes with a few metal keys and then adding a metal tuning slide.
 I hope that these are some things I can begin to try in the next few years.
 Please note that I do use Tung oil on the flutes.
 This type of oil contains no driers, and therefore is non-toxic.
 I'm not sure if this would affect someone with an allergy to nuts.
 If you are concerned about this, please let me know and I will use another type of oil.

-As stated above, I am a dedicated but part-time flute maker (I have a day job).
-I make several flutes a year.
+As stated above, I am a dedicated but casual flute maker (I have a day job).
+I make a few flutes a year.
 I do sell flutes to people who ask.
 So if you're interested in a flute send me an e-mail and see if I have any ready and for sale.
-You can contact me at: email@example.com
+You can contact me at: firstname.lastname@example.org

 Brent Santin, Ontario, Canada

 I have made several bodhrans (the Celtic goat-skin drum) and published an article on-line with instructions on how to make your own bodhran.
 You can read the article here.

 I am fortunate to live in an area of Ontario where there is a quite a bit of interest and support for Celtic culture.
 Please check out the local Celtic culture organizations: